41exey/to_sign_image_of_Keenetic/README.md

 00500030   35 36 37 2D 37 37 61 00  4B 31 21 A3               567-77a K1!£
 ```

-Worth remembering about little endian and int type is 4 bytes.
+Worth remembering about little endian and that int type is 4 bytes.
 So, device ID is 2102018.

-Finally, a build rule below:
+Finally, the build rule below:

 ```
 define Device/zyxel_keenetic-lite-iii-a